Q: How does my business school or program become a member of ACBSP?

 A: Following approval of the application for candidacy, we change the website listing to reflect your new status and can provide a logo to use on your website.
 Now your accreditation journey has begun.
 A mentor who is familiar with the process and your type of institution will be assigned to work with you through the accreditation process.
 We also assign a member of the Baccalaureate/Graduate Degree Board of Commissioners to assist our baccalaureate/graduate degree members.
 While a specific commissioner is not assigned at the associate degree level, the commissioners are available to answer any questions you might have.

 Work begins with Preliminary Visit Questionnaire.
 Two separate documents are used, one for associate degree programs and one for baccalaureate/graduate degree programs.
+Either document is made available through the Onine Reporting Portal.
 This is done with the assistance of the mentor with a final response to their mentor.
 The candidate will develop an action plan intended to help all involved determine the readiness of the business school to enter the self-study process.
 After the preliminary visit questionnaire is complete, an evaluation (gap analysis) is made by the mentor, staff, and institution business unit to determine readiness to begin the self-study.
 An action plan is developed to close the gaps found during the analysis.
 When all agree the school is ready, the self-study begins.

 Q: What is the focus of the self-study?